hp-gong/yii2-angularjs-Inventory-application/README.md

 php composer create-project --prefer-dist --stability=dev yiisoft/yii2-app-basic basic

-Then you upload the angularinventory.sql file phpmyadmin
+Then you upload the angularinventory.sql file to phpmyadmin

 Add these files into your basic folders: